CYLaiMDPhD/Belly_Button_Microbiome_Data_Display/README.md

 - samples.json
 - static/js/charts.js

-**The project is also deployed as a public webpage using Github Pages.** https://cylaimdphd.github.io/Plotly_Microbiome_Deploy/
+**The project is also deployed as a public webpage using Github Pages:**

+https://cylaimdphd.github.io/Plotly_Microbiome_Deploy/